LamAnnieV/ETL-3/README.md

 **CREATE VIEW for Duplicate Businesses**

 -  CREATE VIEW duplicate_businesses AS
--  WITH businesses_tbl AS
+-  WITH businesses_x AS
 -  (SELECT *, ROW_NUMBER()OVER(PARTITION BY business_id ORDER BY business_id) AS rownumber
--  FROM businesses)
+-  FROM businesses_tbl)
--  SELECT * FROM businesses_tbl WHERE rownumber >'1' ORDER BY business_id
+-  SELECT * FROM businesses_x WHERE rownumber >'1' ORDER BY business_id

 **Explore the duplicate business IDs**

 -  SELECT b.*
 -  FROM duplicate_businesses d
--  LEFT JOIN businesses b
+-  LEFT JOIN businesses_tbl b
 -  ON d.business_id = b.business_id;

 **View the distinct postal code**

 -  SELECT DISTINCT(postal_code)
--  FROM businesses;
+-  FROM businesses_tbl;

 **Result:**